oursqlcommunity-org/planet/feed_filtering.md

 and [Percona](https://github.com/oursqlcommunity-org/planet/commit/7b6e80760854e27c4d6746c495433713ea8c0a94),
 and there are others.

-Filtring with rss.app is considered an experiment for now.
+Filtering with rss.app is considered an experiment for now.
 It currently leads to good results, but its subscription-based model makes it something that we might want to replace, especially when we need more than 15 filtered feeds and have to upgrade from the [Basic to the Developper